mdda/vim-plugin-python/README.md

 ### Development process and our first Vim command

-Let's configure the development environment at once, so that we can test and run the plugin in a Vim instance regularly.
+Let's configure the development environment as a first step, so that we can test and run the plugin in a Vim instance regularly.
-How this set-up is made depends largely on the plugin manager you use with Vim.
+How this set-up is done depends largely on the plugin manager you use with Vim.

 Some plugin managers require all plugins to be installed under same root directory, which for most users is `~/.vim/bundle`.
-If you are concerned, and don’t want to change your plugins root directory, you can create a symbolic link from your source code (which is also convenient during development):
+If you are concerned, and don't want to change your plugins root directory, you can create a symbolic link from your source code (which is also convenient during development):

 ```